brikteknologier/seraph-model/README.md

 __seraph_model__ provides some convenient functions for storing and retrieving typed nodes from a neo4j database.
-It is a thin model layer to sit on top of [seraph](https://github.com/brikteknologier/seraph).
+It is intended to work with [seraph](https://github.com/brikteknologier/seraph).

 <a name="quick"/>